rizash11/ascii-art-web-dockerize/README.txt

 This project dockerizes ascii-art-web app and runs it in a docker container.
-"build&run.sh" file contains the commands to build a docker image for ascii-art-web and run it in a container.
+"buildNrun.sh" file contains the commands to build a docker image for ascii-art-web and run it in a container.
 Open the app's directory in a terminal and run this command there:
-./build&run.sh
+./buildNrun.sh

 The ascii-art-web app will start running inside a container and it will be available here: http://localhost:4000/

 To delete the image and the container, you can run the following command, it runs a file that runs the necessary commands:
-./stop&delete.sh
+./stopNdelete.sh

 ***